Teoroo-CMC/PiNN/doc/misc.rst

 chosen to be 10 ps and 100 ps respectively, while the compressibility was chosen to be 0.01 bar :sup:`-1`.
-For the sake of cross-check, the corresponding density given at the `NIST standard reference simulation website`_ is also shown, which is 1.454 g/mL after converted from reduced unit.
+For the sake of cross-check, the corresponding density given at the `NIST standard reference simulation website`_ is also shown, which is 1.454 g/mL after conversion from reduced unit.

 .. _issue: https://gitlab.com/ase/ase/issues/356